tripitakit/aliscan/README.md

   - 20: Strict consensus requirement
   - 10: High consensus (majority rule high)
   - 3: Low consensus (majority rule low)
+  - **Custom values**: Any value between 0-100 can be set using the numeric input

 - **kb (Aspecificity tolerance)**:
   - 20: Forbid appearance in outgroup
   - 10: Penalize appearance in outgroup
+  - **Custom values**: Any value between 0-100 can be set using the numeric input

 ### Scoring Formula